History of cricket in New Zealand to 1890: Early developments to 1863–64

 The first recorded formal game of cricket in New Zealand took place in Wellington on 28 December 1842.
 The Wellington Spectator reported the game, played between a "Red" team and a "Blue" team from the Wellington Club.
 In March 1844 the Examiner in Nelson reported a match between the Surveyors of the Land Company and Nelson.

 In March 1860, the first inter-provincial match was played, a one-day match in Wellington between teams representing Wellington and Auckland.
 Other games soon followed but they were all one-day matches that are not considered to have been first-class.

-The inaugural first-class match in New Zealand was Otago v Canterbury at the South Dunedin Recreation Ground on 27–29 January 1864.
-It was arranged as a 3-day match with 4-ball overs.
+The inaugural first-class match in New Zealand was played by Otago and Canterbury at the South Dunedin Recreation Ground on 27–29 January 1864.
+It was arranged as a three-day match with four-ball overs.
 Canterbury won the toss and decided to field but Otago won by 76 runs.

 Despite this being the inaugural first class match in New Zealand, five of the Otago players had previous first class experience, from intercolonial cricket in Australia with Victoria.
 Nevertheless, it was a debutant, 32-year-old James Fulton, who passed 25 for the first time.
 John Mace, a former Victoria player, and MacDonald, born in Victoria, then bowled Canterbury out for 34 by the end of the first day.
-On the second day, Otago batted out 65.1 overs to make 74, before Mace and MacDonald struck with four and six wickets each to win the game.
+On the second day, Otago batted out 65.1 overs to make 74, before Mace and MacDonald struck with four and six wickets respectively to win the game.

 The Otago v Canterbury fixture was played annually from 1864 onwards and became part of the Plunket Shield in the 1911–12 season.